seshbot/seshbot.github.io/source/_posts/2015-05-05-an-introduction-to-opengl-getting-started.markdown

 #### Pipeline summary
 To draw a primitive, the GPU first needs your _vertex data_.
 The GPU will decode your vertex data to extract _vertex attributes_ and pass those into your _vertex shader_ once for each vertex.
 Your vertex shader is expected to output clip coordinates for that vertex so the GPU knows where on the screen to show it (if at all,) and information that the GPU should pass on to your fragment shader for fragments derived from this vertex.

-Once the GPU has processed all vertices the GPU can clip the vertices to within the NDC area only, it transform those vertices into triangles and then _rasterises_ the triangles into fragments which sort-of represent the pixels of the primitive being drawn.
+Once the GPU has processed all vertices the GPU can clip the vertices to within the NDC area only, it transforms those vertices into triangles and then _rasterises_ the triangles into fragments which sort-of represent the pixels of the primitive being drawn.
 The GPU will then call your _fragment shader_ for each fragment, passing it the relevant output data of your _vertex shader_.
+Your fragment shader is expected to output a colour and optionally a new depth-value for the fragment.

+The GPU then processes, blends and dithers the fragments to the output framebuffer, as described under _how the GPU writes fragments to the framebuffer_ a few pages down.

 You invoke the rendering pipeline by calling either the `glDrawArrays()` or `glDrawElements()` commands (or one of their variations.)
 Unless you're using the fixed function pipeline you'll have to have a shader program bound so the GPU knows which vertex shader and fragment shader to invoke.
 You will also have to specify the vertex data (the vertex positions and perhaps other information such as the vertex normals and colours) of the primitive you are rendering.
 The 'basic shader program' a few pages down shows one way to do both of these things.